883 Surgeon Colonel Francis Henry Welch

 1 May 1895 Retired.
 He was under orders for service in India, but was exempted on notifying his intention to retire on completing three years in his present rank, which qualified him for the full pension.

-- that the Contagious Diseases Acts, despite defects in administration, brought about a reduction in disease, and especially much moral good in rescue work, reduction of prostitution, reduction in solicitation and temptation, and improved state of our streets.
+- ii.
+That the Contagious Diseases Acts, despite defects in administration, brought about a reduction in disease, and especially much moral good in rescue work, reduction of prostitution, reduction in solicitation and temptation, and improved state of our streets.

-- that the present state, especially abroad, is such as to require measures of prevention.
+- iii.
+That the present state, especially abroad, is such as to require measures of prevention.

-- that all public measures of prevention must lie in the control of prostitution.
+- iv.
+That all public measures of prevention must lie in the control of prostitution.

-- that the authorities abroad should be allowed a free hand in meeting the local conditions which pertain.
+- v.
+That the authorities abroad should be allowed a free hand in meeting the local conditions which pertain.

-- that voluntary hospitals, while in themselves good for cure, are inadequate for prevention.
+- vi.
+That voluntary hospitals, while in themselves good for cure, are inadequate for prevention.